-OBJECTIVE 5B: ENSURE AN ACTIVELY INCLUSIVE ENGAGEMENT PROCESS.
+OBJECTIVE 5b: ENSURE AN ACTIVELY INCLUSIVE ENGAGEMENT PROCESS.

-5B-i.
+5b-i.
 Reach out to local underrepresented groups to gather additional information about buildings, places, or events that should be part of Madison's story.

-Identify resources that can help to explain the history and cultural significance of underrepresented groups - Native Americans, African Americans, Latinos, Hmong, LGBTQ, and women.
+Identify resources that can help to explain the history and cultural significance of underrepresented groups - Native Americans, African Americans, Latino/a, Hmong, LGBTQ, and women.
 Include underrepresented members on review committees and outreach programs.

-5B-ii.
+5b-ii.
 Expand the neighborhood/trusted advocate ambassadors program to include historic preservation.